rra/shadowhash/README.md

 may be what you're looking for.

-Tie::ShadowHash lets you create a "shadow hash" that looks like a regular Perl hash to your program but behind the scenes queries a whole list of data sources.
-All the data sources underneath have to also behave like Perl hashes, but that's the only constraint.
+Tie::ShadowHash lets you create a "shadow hash" that looks like a regular Perl hash to your program but, behind the scenes, queries a list of data sources.
+All the data sources must also behave like Perl hashes, but that's the only constraint.
 They can be regular Perl hashes or other tied hashes, including tied DB_File or GDBM_File hashes or the like to access on-disk databases.
-All data sources are treated as read-only; modifications to any data is stored in the shadow hash itself, and subsequent accesses reflect any modifications, but none of the data sources are changed.
+All data sources are treated as read-only;
+modifications to any data is stored in the shadow hash itself, and subsequent accesses reflect any modifications, but none of the data sources are changed.

 ## Requirements

-The only requirement for this module is Perl 5.006 or later.
+The only requirement for this module is Perl 5.024 or later.

 ## Building and Installation